grandtheft-spaceship/angular_rails_udemy/notes.md

   * **div** - will represent structure for each object in the collection
 * **{{}}** - the Angular way to **interpolate** in HTML
 * We can use **href** attribute for link here because we are redirecting outside of our application.
 We only use **routerLink** if we are going to redirect within our own application

+## How to Access Data from an Angular View Template

+* Overview: We can set data to variables declared in components that can be accessed by the corresponding template